GravityPDF/gravity-pdf/README.txt

 * Feature - No longer need to reinitialise every time the software is updated.
 * Feature - Add auto-initialiser on initial installation for sites that have direct write access to their server files
 * Feature - Add auto-initialiser on initial installation across entire multisite network for sites who have direct write access to their server files.
-* Feature - Add auto-PDF_EXTENDED_TEMPLATE theme syncer for sites that have direct write access to their server files
+* Feature - Add auto-PDF_EXTENDED_TEMPLATES theme syncer for sites that have direct write access to their server files
 * Feature - Correctly added language support.
 The .PO file is located in the /language/ folder if anyone would like to do a translation.

 * Housekeeping - Restrict initialisation process to 64MB or greater to counter problems with users reporting a 'white screen' when running in a low-RAM environment.